nikija/public/content/developers/api/connector.md

 Performed periodically after the connection is set up so that RMS has future reservations and revenue up to date.
 Length of the period is not specified, but it is recommended to update the future data once or twice a day.

 The workflow can be similar as during the initial data pull, just applied to future, not past.
 One can take advantage of the fact that reservations are usually booked a few weeks or months in advance.
 The further in future, the lower the occupancy, so the reservation batch length may increase with the distance to future from current date.
 E.g. weekly batches can be used only for the first three months of the future year when there is higher occupancy.
 And for the remaining 9 months, monthly batches would be sufficient.
 This would reduce the API call count from 52 to 21 (12 weekly batches + 9 monthly batches).

+#### Notes

+When calculating occupancy, it is important to take hierarchy of spaces into account.
+For example if there is a reservation for whole dorm, it occupies the dorm but also all child spaces in the hierarchy (the beds).
+And vice versa, if there is a bed reservation, it occupies the bed but also all parent spaces (the dorm).

+We consider a space occupied if there is a reservation colliding with interval 18:00 to 24:00 on that day.
+So e.g. reservation from 14:00 to 16:00 is not calculated towards occupancy.

 ## Changelog